hodgesds/mmal-python/README.md

 # MMAL: Meteorological Middleware Application Layer
 MMAL is a set of libraries designed to make handling time series meteorological a simple task.
+It is designed to provide file system like abstraction layer to interact with databases.

+# Installation

+`pip install mmal`

+## Example
 To understand the uses of MMAL lets start with an example.

-## Example
 Lets create a database using sqlite and and some data:

 ```sh